 Inclusiveness – provides a flexible roadmap for farmers to identify and achieve their prioritized outcomes, particularly for smallholders.
 It is designed based on their input and applied with their prior information on challenges and risks and their consent

-To ensure that the RegenCoffee Framework reflects the realities and needs of diverse coffee stakeholders, GCP is launching a global public consultation between 19 March and 15 April 2025.
-The consultation process will draw on broad participation from the member community and beyond, including academia, donors, and investors.
+To ensure that the RegenCoffee Framework reflects the realities and needs of diverse coffee stakeholders, GCP launched a global public consultation between 19 March and 15 April 2025.
+The consultation process drew broad participation from the member community and beyond, including academia, donors, and investors.

-The public consultation will build on the feedback provided to the GCP RegenCoffee Consultation Draft, whic is now publicly available.
+The public consultation provided feedback provided to the GCP RegenCoffee Consultation Draft, through two ways:

 The feedback provided through these surveys will inform further draft versions of the RegenCoffee Framework.
 Additionally, GCP will compile a high-level summary of input received, which will help guide the next steps of this process.